Clyde Walkway: Crossford to New Lanark

-This section, which is 11 km long, is arguably the most attractive section of the path.
+This section, which is 11 km long, is argued by lots to be the most attractive section of the path.
 The path proceeds through open country along the banks of the River Clyde.
 It first passes Stonybyres Hydroelectric Station.
 This was built in 1927.
 The falls here are 21 m high and migrating salmon and sea trout cannot get any higher up the river.
 After passing Lanark (founded 1180) the path enters the UNESCO World Heritage village of New Lanark.
 The village and mills were built in the 18th century to harness the power of the River Clyde to process cotton.
 It is now a restored industrial village in a rural setting.
 Beyond the village the path enters the Falls of Clyde Nature Reserve and passes the Bonnington Hydroelectric Station, and the remaining three Falls of Clyde.
 The most spectacular of these is the 28 m high Corra Linn.

 The path ends in open countryside at the top fall, Bonnington Linn, where there is a dam to divert water to the power station.
 Lanark railway station is approximately 1.5 mi from New Lanark.
 The station is one of the termini of the Argyle Line.